Let's sew our favorite t-shirts with the overlock machine!

 1. knit fabric

-If you don't know what length to buy depending on the pattern, count on 1m of jersey for a women's short sleeve t-shirt and 1.1m for a man.
+If you don't know how much to buy depending on the pattern, count on 1m of jersey for a women's short-sleeve t-shirt and 1.1m for a man.

 For long sleeves, 1.5m will be perfect!